 What is Certified Payroll Reporting?

 Certified payroll reporting is a special weekly payroll report used by contractors who are working on federally funded projects.
 It lists details about every worker who worked on the project during the week, such as their name, work classification, hours worked, rate of pay, gross amount earned, deductions taken, and net wages paid.
-It also includes a statement of compliance that certifies that you are paying your workers at least the prevailing wages for their work classification and location as determined by the Department of Labor (DOL).
+It also includes a statement of compliance, which certifies that you are paying your workers at least the prevailing wages for their work classification and location as determined by the Department of Labor (DOL).

 Certified payroll reporting helps ensure that contractors are not underpaying or overpaying their workers or misclassifying them as independent contractors or subcontractors.
 It also helps prevent wage theft, fraud, discrimination, and other violations of labor standards.
 According to the DOL, certified payroll reporting protects more than 250 million workers in America.